MetaTrader 4 vs MetaTrader 5

 What requires attention during a switch is the indicator and Expert Advisor compatibility issue.
 Any custom tools built for MT4 need to be either converted or replaced with MT5 equivalents.
 For traders who have invested time in a set of custom indicators or automated strategies, this is the main practical cost of switching.

 Chart templates saved in MT4 do not transfer to MT5.
-Traders who rely on consistent chart setups will need to rebuild their templates on the new platform.
+Traders who rely on consistent chart setups will need to rebuild their templates on the new MetaTrader.
 This is a one-time task but worth accounting for before the switch.

 The broker relationship does not necessarily change when switching platforms.
 Many brokers offer both MT4 and MT5 accounts, sometimes with the option to have one of each.
 Checking with the broker before switching confirms whether a new account is needed or whether the existing account can be migrated.